 Urban Forest Management

 Recognizing the value and benefits of the Urban Forest, the City developed a coordinated and adaptive approach to the care and maintenance of our trees.
 On May 7, 2019, the City Council adopted the City’s first Urban Forest Management Plan.
-The Plan identifies long-term preservation and enhancement objectives and key management considerations including pruning standards, forest expansion, infrastructure maintenance, environmental resources, land use, aesthetics and community objectives.
-This guiding document includes best practices, technologies, and city policies while allowing for future revision to maintain its relevance for the next 20 years.
+The Plan identifies long-term preservation and enhancement objectives and key management considerations including pruning standards, forest expansion, infrastructure maintenance, environmental resources, land use, aesthetics, and community objectives.
+This guiding document includes best practices, technologies, and city policies while allowing for future revisions to maintain its relevance for the next 20 years.
 The Plan will be evaluated and revised periodically to reflect evolving conditions, new information, and updated best management practices.
 By planning for the urban forest, the City will ensure that it maintains this valuable resource, an investment that will provide consistent returns well into the future.
-Through implementation of this Plan, the City strives to promote a safe, healthy, and diverse urban forest by preserving, managing and enhancing tree resources, while promoting active community participation through public education and outreach.
+Through the implementation of this Plan, the City strives to promote a safe, healthy, and diverse urban forest by preserving, managing, and enhancing tree resources, while promoting active community participation through public education and outreach.

 To view and download the City’s Urban Forest Management Plan, please visit: